 In the second quarter, Alibaba's core commerce business revenue was $14.2 billion, up approximately 40% year-on-year from $10.2 billion in the same period last year, still maintaining a high growth rate.

 According to the financial report, Alibaba cloud's quarterly revenue was 9.291 billion yuan, an increase of 64% over the same period last year, higher than the market's previous expectation of 9.2 billion yuan.
 This growth rate is higher than the previous 35% and 59% growth rates of Amazon and Microsoft cloud businesses, which were reported by various US media.

 The consensus EPS estimate is $1.51, indicating a 7.9% increase year-on-year and beat the analyst consensus estimate of $1.50, reported by Seekingalpha.

-According to the report, as of Sep.
-30, the company's mobile monthly active users (MAU) in China's retail market reached 785 million, an increase of 30 million from June 2019, higher than the market's forecast of 752.4 million.
+Base on Alibaba's financial report, as of September 30, the company's mobile monthly active users (MAU) in China's retail market reached 785 million, an increase of 30 million from June 2019, higher than the market's forecast of 752.4 million.

 “We will continue to invest in the user experience and innovative technology to create new value for consumers, as well as the millions of enterprises undergoing digital transformation in the new digital economy," said Daniel Zhang, executive chairman and CEO, reported by Sina News.